fritzm/blog.fritzm.org/content/PDP-11/diagnostics-11.md

 So, the usual procedure: KM11 in the floating point slot, and FRL (where these bits are handled) out on extenders.
 First step is to verify the microcode sequencing with the KM11 and front panel, and it looks good.
 In particular, the FPU is sequencing through states ADD.04 and ADD.06 per expectation for double-precision, branching correctly for non-zero operands, and taking the equal exponents branch through ADD.24 (refer to page FLOWS 8 of the FP11 engineering drawings).

-Next, stopped in state ADD.38, where the fraction addition occurs, and scanned the inputs and outputs of all the 74181 bitslice ALUS with a logic probe.
+Next, stopped in state ADD.38, where the fraction addition occurs, and scanned the inputs and outputs of all the 74181 bitslice ALUs with a logic probe.
 Bit 28 of the A input to the FALU (E16 pin 2, refer to page FRLJ of the FP11 engineering drawings) is incorrectly set.
 This is arriving via the AR register.

 The value in the AR register is originally fetched from the register scratchpad, then flows through QR, BR,